Enterprise-CMCS/macpro-mdct-qmr/README.md

 yarn test
 ```

+> [!NOTE]
-**note:** this will ensure you are using the latest values from 1Password and update your .env files
+> This will ensure you are using the latest values from 1Password and update your `.env` files.

-The `Cypress` application will kick off, where you can find a list of all the available E2E tests.
+The Cypress application will kick off, where you can find a list of all the available E2E tests.

 To run an individual Child Measure test, you first need to create these measures by running the `create_delete_child.spec.ts` test.

 Similarly, to run an individual Health Home Measure test, you first need to create these measures by running the `create_delete_healthhome.spec.ts` test.

+See the [Cypress tests README](./tests/cypress/README.md) for more information.

 #### Running Unit Tests